Prairie Dandelion

 Aster family (Asteraceae)

-Description: This native perennial plant consists of a loose rosette of basal leaves up to 1' across.
-Each basal leaf is about 6" long and ¼" across, although occasionally a larger size is achieved.
-The basal leaves are semi-erect, linear in shape, and various shades of green, depending on the local ecotype.
-They are smooth, finely crisped, and often downy white along the margins.
+Description: This perennial plant consists of a loose rosette of basal leaves up to 10" across.
+Each basal leaf is about 4-6" long and ¼" across, although occasionally a larger size is achieved.
+The basal leaves are semi-erect, linear in shape, and light to medium green; their margins are finely crisped and often downy white.
 There is a prominent central vein along the length of each basal leaf.
 From the center of each rosette, there develops one or more leafless stalks about 6-8" tall.
-Each stalk terminates in a single yellow to golden yellow flowerhead that is about 1-2" across.
-The basal leaves and flowering stalks are glabrous or slightly pubescent, and they contain a milky latex.
-Each flowerhead consists of numerous spreading ray florets that are yellow or golden yellow and no disk florets.
-Each ray floret is truncated and 5-toothed at its tip.
-The floral bracts surrounding the base of each flowerhead are lanceolate and occur in a single overlapping series.
-The blooming period occurs from mid- to late spring and lasts about a month.
-A single plant may produce several flowerheads in succession.
-The achenes are bullet-shaped and have tufts of white hair.
-They are distributed by the wind.
-The root system consists of a stout taproot that is quite large for the size of the plant.
-This plant spreads by reseeding itself.
+These stalks are light green and terete; sometimes they have shallow vertical grooves.
+Both the basal leaves and flowering stalks are glabrous to slightly pubescent; they contain a white milky latex.
+Each stalk terminates in a single flowerhead that is about 1-2" across when it is fully open.

 Cultivation: The preference is full sun and dry conditions.
 The soil should be gritty in texture and well-drained, otherwise crown rot may infect the taproot and the plant will die.
 Taller and more aggressive plant species should be prevented from overcrowding this plant, which normally grows on rocky hilltops and slopes where there is scant ground vegetation.

-Range & Habitat: Prairie Dandelion is a rare plant that occurs in the northern half of Illinois, especially in the NW quarter of the state (see Distribution Map).
+Range & Habitat: The native Prairie Dandelion is a rare plant that occurs in the northern half of Illinois, especially in the NW quarter of the state (see Distribution Map).
 It is state-listed as an endangered species.
 Some local populations that have been observed in the past are probably extirpated as a result of habitat destruction.
 Illinois lies at the eastern limit of its distribution; the Prairie Dandelion is more common in states further to the west.
 Habitats include dry upland areas of prairies, hill prairies, and rocky slopes.
 This conservative species does not normally occur in disturbed areas.

 Photographic Location: The webmaster's wildflower garden in Urbana, Illinois.